 Involvement of the SAF into cooperation between ministries at the national level encouraged the idea on merging the internal (national) concept with external (foreign) through the concept of gender perspective.
-The Resolution on the national programme for equal opportunities for women and men for the period 2015-2020 for the first time includes gender perspective in the light of implementation of the UNSCRs on WPS.
-With "enhancing integration of gender perspective into Slovenian development, peace and other foreign-policy initiatives", the resolution was followed by the Periodic Plans for the period of 2016 to 2018 and 2018 to 2019, where gender perspective and UNSCRs on WPS are included in the section on peacekeeping and peace-building with three main measures: the integration of gender perspective and unscense including pre-deployment training on gender perspective and UNSCRs on WPS; greater involvement of women in international operations and missions (IOM) and decision-making and intervention processes, including ensuring mixed gender teams on IOMs; and prevention of sexual and gender-based violence in conflict against women and girls, as well as their protection during and after armed conflict.
+The Resolution on the national programme for equal opportunities for women and men for the period 2015-2020 for the first time included gender perspective in the light of implementation of the UNSCRs on WPS.
+With "enhancing integration of gender perspective into Slovenian development, peace and other foreign-policy initiatives", the resolution was followed by the Periodic Plans for the period of 2016 to 2018 and 2018 to 2019, where gender perspective and UNSCRs on WPS are included in the section on peacekeeping and peace-building with three main measures: the integration of gender perspective into conflict prevention and resolution policies, including pre-deployment training on gender perspective and UNSCRs on WPS; greater involvement of women in international operations and missions (IOM) and decision-making and intervention processes, including ensuring mixed gender teams on IOMs; and prevention of sexual and gender-based violence in conflict against women and girls, as well as their protection during and after armed conflict.
+The Agenda 1325 on Women, Peace and Security and concept of gender perspective are included in Chapter 2.6.
+Promoting Gender Equality and realizing women's rights around the world of the new Resolution on the National Programme for Equal Opportunities for Women and Men until 2030 (Official Gazette of the Republic of Slovenia, No. 105/23-8772).

 Police is promoting and implementing gender mainstreaming in order to ensure equal opportunities for women and men and to respect diversity, lifestyles and traditions.
 Therefore, already in 2009 the Consultative body for the integration of the principle of gender equality was established within the Ministry of the Interior and the Police.
-It conducted two meetings in 2022, which were at same time used to conduct training from this field, conducted by representatives of Ministry of Labour, Family, Social Affairs and Equal Opportunities.
-Members of the Consultative body participated at the round table Women in peacekeeping operations, Work at home - think on safety and health, Daddy in action and national conference on prevention of violence against woman.
+It had 2 meetings in 2022 that were used at same time to conduct training from this field, conducted by representatives of Ministry of labour, Family, Social Affairs and Equal Opportunities.
+Members of Consultative body participated at the round table Women in peace keeping operations, Work at home - think on safety and health, Daddy in action and national conference on prevention of violence against women.
+The director of the Police Academy who was invited to the working meeting introduced the membership of the independent professional body responsible for monitoring the implementation of the Council of Europe Convention on preventing and combating violence against women, the contracting states, or signatories of the Istanbul Convention.